 i.e., fraction is one (except when arg = vector[0], then res = 1 and fraction = 0).

-Finds the interval in a vector where the argument lays in between.
-Searches the last interval first.
-It is assumed that the input vector has at least two elements.
-This uses binary search techniques for efficiency.
+| GetInterval(Double, Int32, FuncInt32, Double, Double) | Finds the interval in a vector where the argument lays in between.
+Assumes that the vector has at least two elements.
 The vector must increase strictly monotonically.
 If argument is below the first value, 0 is returned.
 If argument is above last value, the length of the vector is returned.
-The result is the interval number, one based, meaning that the arg fullfills:

 Also the scale factor for interpolating is returned.
 For linear interpolation